• Skip to primary navigation

 Add salt, pepper and nutmeg along with half of the bread crumbs to the meat mixture and mix well together.
 Here I like to roll up my sleeves and dig in there with my hands!

-Take a soup spoon and fill each seared vegetable with the meat mixture.
+Take a soup spoon and generously fill each seared vegetable with the meat mixture.
+The mixture should be heaped over each vegetable.
 Sprinkle the remaining bread crumbs on the top of the stuffed vegetables.

 Baking Les Petits Farcis Niçois